gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine was so busy gawking at the tapestries on the walls and the statues frowning sternly between them that she stumbled on every tenth step.
-Most of the tapestries were brightly-painted silk from Ini Bantang and Barra Bantang, though some had faded with age---great age, she thought, gazing at a bird's-eye view of what could only be the sunken city of Plange.
+Most of the tapestries were brightly-painted silk from Ini Bantang and Barra Bantang, though some had faded with age–great age, she thought, gazing at a bird's-eye view of what could only be the sunken city of Plange.